-After completing the Pre-App and meeting with SOP staff to discuss your candidacy, you will work on the formal application.
-Your supporting documents, including three faculty letters of recommendation will be due this summer.
+After completing the Pre-Application and meeting with SOP staff to discuss your candidacy, you will work on the formal application.
+Your supporting documents, including letters of recommendation will be due this summer.

 Please note that the Gates is changing the application so that students should apply through their normal country of residence.
 (For example: If you are a Guatemalan national but go to school in the US, you would apply in the US round)

-Scholarships cover University and College fees, a maintenance allowance (£14,300 for 12 months at the 2015-16 rate) and one return economy airfare between the UK and your country of residence.
+Scholarships cover University and College fees, a maintenance allowance (£17,500 for 12 months at the 2020-21 rate) and one economy single airfare at both the beginning and the end of the course.

 Candidates who win must secure an offer of admission from the Board of Graduate Studies.

 Further information may be obtained from the British Council in Washington D.C.: (122) 333-8467.

 Further information and applications are available at the Gates Cambridge website.